pyroscope/pyrocore/docs/custom-scripts.rst

 particularly the range of expected arrival times.

-It shows how you can nicely handle the result of a ``multicall`` using Python's ``namedtuple``, defined like this:
+It shows how you can nicely handle the result of a ``multicall`` using Python's ``namedtuple``, based on a simple field list like this:

 .. literalinclude:: examples/rt-down-stats.py
    :language: python
    :start-after: VERSION
    :end-before: add_options

-The first few lines of the ``mainloop`` then use the ``Download`` type to make accessing the result list actually readable.
+The first few lines of the ``mainloop`` then use the ``multicall`` helper method to make accessing the result list actually readable.
 So instead of obscuring intent with numerical indexes or similar, the actual names of the fetched attributes are used to access them.